LorenzDuremdes/Second-Brain/Dr. David McPhee.md

 2. does psychotherapeutic boundaries compete with being able to emphatize?
 	1. not per se (Dr. David McPhee: Managing boundaries well creates the climate for warmth and [[empathy]], rather than competing with those feelings.
 Common sense boundaries make [[empathy]], warm connection, and a safe sense of care possible.)^[https://qr.ae/pviGYg]
 		1. e.g. your immense respect and loyalty for Anne R.
+3. Dr. David McPhee on "[Is it ok for a therapist to cry during a session?](https://qr.ae/pvJMQ8)"
-3. what does Dr. David McPhee think of hugging clients?
+4. what does Dr. David McPhee think of hugging clients?
 	1. he doesn't initiate them but he does accept them

 	   I was always taught, as a psychologist, not to touch.
 Fortunately I was also trained as a priest, notably a hospital chaplain, where the right kind of touching is an essential part of the job^[https://qr.ae/pvODWZ]